oleksandr-dubrov/bluetube/README.md

 ------------------
 On Windows if you see
     UnicodeEncodeError: 'charmap' codec can't encode characters in position it means that CMD cannot display a symbol.
 In this case try to use *install win-unicode-console*.
+However, the script is not developed for Windows.
 First, it should be installed:
     pip install install win-unicode-console
 Once the package is installed, you should run the script like this: